maya-debski/maya-debski.github.io/content/authors/admin/_index.md

 ## This website is currently in development!
 Please check back at a later date to see the completed result.

 I am a graduate student at The University of Texas at Austin, pursuing a PhD in Astronomy.
-My research focuses on studying the cosmic web in Lyman-$\alpha$ emission at Cosmic Noon using the integral field spectrograph VIRUS on the Hobby Eberly Telescope.
+My research focuses on studying the cosmic web in Lyman-alpha emission at Cosmic Noon using the integral field spectrograph VIRUS on the Hobby Eberly Telescope.
 Additionally, I am working to build spectroscopic reduction pipelines for the George and Cynthia Mitchell Spectrograph (GCMS) and VIRUS-2 instruments on the Harlan J. Smith Telescope at McDonald Observatory.